This post may contain affiliate links. Read my full disclosure policy.

 I also really like this recipe with Black Cod, baking the cod for only 10-15 minutes, letting the brussel sprouts continue cooking until done.

 You can cook both chicken and tofu for mixed households, keeping the chicken on one side of the pan and the tofu on the other side of the pan.

-To ensure good flavor -it is important to give the chicken an extra sprinkling of salt if not marinating overnight.
+****To ensure good flavor -it is important to give the chicken and tofu extra sprinkling of salt.

 Szechuan Peppercorns add a unique flavor, but using to much will overpower.
 If unfamiliar, start with ½ teaspoon.
 If you’ve never tired one, just plop one in in your mouth and taste it.
 It has a very perfumy flavor and numbing effect on the tongue, adding interesting complexity!
 This may be very pleasant, or very unpleasant to you.
 This, for me was an acquired taste.
 You can absolutely leave these out and sub black peppercorns.

 - Serving Size: - Using Chicken Thighs with Skin

 - Sugar: 24.5 g

 - Fat: 36.3 g